-The evaluation identified opportunities for improvement, which have either been implemented or will be implemented throughout the course of 2022.
-The key areas of agreed action were to continue the focus on strategic discussions and reporting progress, returning to face-to-face meetings and site visits as soon as it is safe to do so and recommendations around areas for development sessions in 2022.
+The evaluation identified opportunities for improvement, which have either been implemented or will be implemented throughout the course of 2023.
+The key areas of agreed action related to the Board's training and development program and continuing to focus on reporting progress against strategic objectives.